Emanuel Steward: Kronk Gym

 Kronk Gym became a property of Steward's, who was also famous for his collection of Rolls-Royce cars and mansions.
 He opened a branch of the gym in Tucson, Arizona, and started an association with the Dodge Theater in Phoenix to present boxing undercards once a month.

+Steward often turned up the thermostat to make boxers so uncomfortable that some would claim that even the walls would sweat.

 Fighters trained

 Among the world champions and top rated contenders who trained or sought Steward's guidance at some point of their careers were: